-When the homemade Turkish Delight recipe below was first invented it's impossible to know.
+When this traditional homemade Turkish Delight recipe was first invented it's impossible to know.
 Turkish Delight's date of origin is unknown.

 The storied confection has long been an inseparable part of Turkish tradition and symbolized the exotic, delicious confections of the Middle East.

 It was in 1994, while exploring the Suq (market) in the old Muslim Quarter of Jerusalem, that I first purchased some authentic Turkish Delight from a friendly Arab confectioner.

 The generous-sized squares of pastel-colored, jelly-like candy were generously coated in finely powdered sugar and carefully hand-wrapped in white tissue paper.